DO NOT ATTEND THE PRACTICE IF YOU ARE SUFFERING SYMPTOMS CONSISTENT WITH COVID-19

 Prescriptions: To see your current repeat medications online and be able to order repeat and acute medications via a new secure online link.

 To register for this service ask at reception, please bring photographic identification.

 No routine phone calls Tuesdays 1245 - 1315.

-As a change to procedures we will now be closed to routine phone calls 1245 - 1315 every Tuesday to allow time for staff training.
+We now close to routine phone calls 1245 - 1315 every Tuesday to allow time for staff training.
 If you have an emergency select option 1, otherwise please phone back after 1315.
 Thank you.